laravel/docs/mail.md

 <a name="configuration"></a>
 ## Configuration

 Laravel provides a clean, simple API over the popular [SwiftMailer](http://swiftmailer.org) library.
 The mail configuration file is `app/config/mail.php`, and contains options allowing you to change your SMTP host, port, and credentials, as well as set a global `from` address for all messages delivered by the library.
 You may use any SMTP server you wish.
 If you wish to use the PHP `mail` function to send mail, you may change the `driver` to `mail` in the configuration file.
+A `sendmail` driver is also available.

 <a name="basic-usage"></a>
 ## Basic Usage